 At this position, the white light is transmitted through to the exit of the monochromator.
+In the case of the DTMS300, the first monochromator transmits the white light through the middle slit; the second through the exit slit.

 This procedure represents a gross calibration; armed with the zord value one can measure a source having known line emission to refine the calibration.